This post may contain affiliate links. Please read my disclosure policy.

 - Zest the entire peel of the lemon and extract the juice.
 Put in a bowl and mix with the olive oil and melted butter and whisk to mix thoroughly.

-- Add the lamb chops to the bag and let marinate at room temperature for at least 30 minutes.
+- Add the minced garlic, chopped rosemary leaves, oregano, kosher salt, black pepper and red pepper flakes.
+Mix all and pour over lamb chops in bowl OR into a large sealable plastic bag, and let marinate at room temperature for at least 30 minutes.

-- Prep your grill to 350°.
-Grill to your liking, although for a nice medium with a little pink I do 5 minutes per side over medium heat.
+- Prep your grill to 350°F (See Note 2).
+Grill to your liking, although for a nice medium with a little pink I do 3-4 minutes per side until internal temp reaches 130°F over medium heat.

 - Or substitute 1 teaspoon of fresh oregano leaves, chopped.